Owenzo7/FeedBackForms/CDP/2025-05-JigsawRewards.md

 ### [M-3]("https://cantina.xyz/code/7a40c849-0b35-4128-b084-d9a83fd533ea/findings/1374") Withdrawals of rewards earned through strategies should not be charged with withdrawal fees.

-f we check the StrategyManager.sol logic, we can see that any claimRewards() call by holding user will lead to strategy.claimRewards().
+If we check the StrategyManager.sol logic, we can see that any claimRewards() call by holding user will lead to strategy.claimRewards().
 For example, Aave deposits give extra reward tokens, so the strategy helps us withdraw these from the Aave rewardController.

 Here is the code from AaveV3StrategyV2.sol :